vandanab/SimpleTodoApp/README.md

  * [x] Optional: User is notified after editing an item.
  * [x] Optional: User can clear all items in the todo list by clicking the delete icon on the action bar of todo activity.
  * [x] Optional: The items list is persisted in the sqlite database and accessed using a custom content provider.
+ * [x] Optional: The list items are checkable and implemented using a custom ResourceCursorAdaptor.

 Notes: